Time adaptivity in model predictive control: Reformulation of the optimality system and time adaptivity

 By the definition of the energy norm $||| \cdot |||$, it follows $A_M(e,e) \geq |||e|||^2$ which yields the a-posteriori error estimate

 \begin{rmk}[Adaptive cycle] In order to construct an adaptive time grid, we follow the standard

 cycle.
-In practice, we solve \eqref{weak_dis} using space-time finite elements.
+In practice, we solve \eqref{weak_dis} using rectangular space-time finite elements.
 Then, the error in each time interval is estimated using \eqref{est-thm31}.
 The intervals with the largest errors are marked using the D\"orfler marking strategy \cite{Doe96}.
 For refinement, we perform a bisection of the marked intervals.
-We iterate this loop until the time grid has a prescribed number of time instances. \end{rmk}

-\begin{rmk}[Heuristic assumption] Note that we derived an error estimate \eqref{est-thm31} for a time discrete formulation in $y$ whereas $w$ is kept continuous.
+We iterate this loop until the time grid has a prescribed number of e.g.\ $N$ time instances. \end{rmk} \begin{rmk}[Heuristic assumption] Note that we derived an error estimate \eqref{est-thm31} for a time discrete formulation in $y$ whereas $w$ is kept continuous.
 In practice, we solve a fully space-time discrete mixed variational formulation, but still use the error estimate for the semi-time discrete form to construct an adaptive time grid.
 For this, we assume that the temporal discretization of $y^k$ is insensitive with respect to the spatial discretization.
 In fact, numerical studies in \cite{AllGH16,AllGH18} show that temporal and spatial discretization decouple for the considered problem settings.
 In addition, we also assume that a temporal discretization of $w^k$ does not strongly influence the error estimate.
 Of course, these heuristic assumptions might not hold in general.
 For this reason, we will in future research derive a-posteriori error estimates for a fully space-time discrete mixed variational form. \end{rmk}

 With the help of \eqref{est-thm31}, we are able to refine the time grid by means of the residual of the system \eqref{2ord_decoupled}.
-This property will constitute a building block in the Model Predictive Control (MPC) framework as discussed in the next Sections~\ref{secmpc},\ref{secadaptivity}~and~\ref{secnumerics}.
+This property will constitute the major building block for the time-adaptive approach in the MPC framework as discussed in the next Sections~\ref{secadaptivity}~and~\ref{secnumerics}.